 Claims have a time limit that varies by country under whose jurisdiction the case falls.
 In the UK, the limitation period is six years.
 In France, it’s five years.
 In Germany, three years.
 For older disruptions, it’s worth checking whether the statute of limitations still applies before submitting.

-If you have a recent disruption on a qualifying flight, we recommend starting a claim via AirHelp or Compensair — the process takes a few minutes and costs nothing if unsuccessful.
+If you have a recent disruption on a qualifying flight, submitting a claim takes a few minutes and costs nothing if unsuccessful.